Ballerina (2023 film): Production

 In April 2022, confirming the production of Ballerina, Netflix announced the cast and crew of the film.
 Directed by Lee Chung-hyun and produced by Climax Studio, it has Jeon Jong-seo, Kim Ji-hoon, and Park Yu-rim as main cast, while music is composed by Gray.
 Principal photography commenced in June 2022, and filming was wrapped up in late October in the same year.
 This film also marks the reunion of Jeon Jong-seo, Kim Ji-hoon and Jang Yoon-ju after working together in the series Money Heist Korea: Joint Economic Area.

 In January 2023, Netflix announced its lineup of Korean upcoming films and Ballerina was listed as among the 6 Korean movies being added on the platform.

 Music

 Gray composed the music of the film.

+Soundtrack

+There are 15 tracks in the album: